 Common node setups #

-From complete control to fully trusting a single third party, there are a variety of node setups.
-Below are examples of common ones.
+From complete control, to fully trusting a single third party, there are a variety of node setups.
+Below are examples of some common node setups.

 Local node #